A guide to Dubai’s beautiful beaches, beach clubs and seaside hotspots

 Continue onwards to Kite Beach, known for the hordes of colourful kites that fill the skies most weekends.
 Off-shore, the theme continues, with kite and parasailors swooping and soaring metres above the water’s surface.
 Emirati-owned burger truck, Salt (Street 2D), sits next to the sands; its American-style burgers and cheese fries making a hearty meal for sunseekers.
 The silver Airstream-turned-burger kitchen was an early adopter of Dubai's Lotus cookie craze, with Salt’s speculoos (caramelised biscuit) soft-serves and milkshakes the becoming the foundation of its repeat order reputation.

 Further down Jumeirah Road and a street above the palm tree-ringed Public Beach, The Surf Cafe (+971 4 346 6292 ) is a hub for early-rising sporty types, with paddleboarders, wake-surfers and ocean kayakers fresh from the water congregating for a coldpressed coffee and smashed avocado toast.
 Or cruise by for lunch and order a bowl of nutritious berries and other super fruits or choose a lobster from the tank.
-On Friday mornings, walk down the street from Public Beach (the final stop for Dubai's open beaches) to visit Jumeirah Mosque, which is open to the public.
+Walk down the street from Public Beach (the final stop for Dubai's open beaches) to visit Jumeirah Mosque, which is open to the public.
 You can join a tour hosted by the Sheikh Mohammed Centre for Cultural Understanding and learn about culture and religion.

 Looking for more waterside activities?
 Here’s our must-do list.